JSP-GIHS/control-repo/Readme.md

       include role::nagios::server
     }

 After a puppet run as completed, the www-data user and www-data group will exist as will the appropriate build tools for Nagios.
-It is important that this is executed because because fcgiwrap runs as www-data, and will need to be in the nagcmd group to be able to run CGI scripts for Nagios, and we need to compile nagios and nagios-plugins.
+It is important that this is executed because fcgiwrap runs as www-data, and will need to be in the nagcmd group to be able to run CGI scripts for Nagios, and we need to compile nagios and nagios-plugins.

     /opt/puppetlabs/puppet/bin/puppet agent --test
     useradd nagios